 Be Patient With Major Business Decisions

 It’s nice to think that you are a quick thinking genius, but even the most successful business owners–perhaps especially the most successful business owners–need time to mull over major business decisions.
-If you don’t give your CFO an opportunity to analyze and recommend on your business decisions, you can’t get any value from having a CFO.
+If you don’t give your CFO an opportunity to analyze and provide recommendations on your business decisions, you’re not maximizing the value from having a CFO.

 Sometimes your CFO may tell you things you may not want to hear: a promotion idea is unrealistic, a new product has a market that’s already saturated, you need to cut some staff, etc. While business decisions ultimately come down to you, rejecting the advice of your CFO entirely defeats the purpose of having one in the first place.

 Why Consider an Outsourced CFO?

 With outsourced CFO services, a CFO is within reach for even the smallest of businesses.
 Even larger businesses can find advantages of an outsourced CFO over a traditional full-time CFO.